Philippe de Montebello: Early life

 Born Guy Philippe Henri Lannes de Montebello in Paris in 1936 to a family descended from Jean Lannes, Duke of Montebello, a lowborn soldier elevated to high nobility by his close friend Napoleon I (Jean Lannes was one of de Montebello's great-great-great-grandfathers).
 De Montebello was the second of four sons.
 His father, Marquis André Roger Lannes de Montebello, December 2, 1986), was a portrait painter, art critic and a member of the French Resistance during World War II.
 His mother, Germaine Wiener de Croisset, was a descendant of the Marquis de Sade, a daughter of the playwright Francis de Croisset, and a half-sister of the arts patron Marie-Laure de Noailles.

 Both parents were involved in a project to develop a form of three-dimensional photography, and it was in search of venture capital for this enterprise that the family came to New York in 1951.
 Whereas his brothers would all eventually return to France to take up jobs in banking, he stayed in the United States and became an American citizen in 1955.

 De Montebello was educated at the Lycée Français in New York, where he received his baccalauréat in 1954.
 He then went on to study art history at Harvard University, graduating magna cum laude in 1958.
 During his freshman year, De Montebello lived in Stoughton Hall.
 He continued his studies at the New York University Institute of Fine Arts, where he studied under Charles Sterling, an expert in French Renaissance art.

 Early career

 In 1963, he began work for the Met as a curatorial assistant in the Department of European Paintings, rising to full curator.
 He then spent four-and-a-half-years (1969–1974) as Director of the Museum of Fine Arts in Houston, Texas, returning to the Met as vice director for curatorial and educational affairs.
 He became director in 1977.

 Family

-On June 24, 1961 in New York, he married Edith Myles (born in New York, October 20, 1939), who is the financial-aid director of the Trinity School in New York City.
+On June 24, 1961 in New York, he married Edith Myles (born in New York, October 20, 1939, d.
+September 16, 2025), who is the financial-aid director of the Trinity School in New York City.
 They have three children.